shreerajkalbande/Synoptocene/README.md

 ## 🎯 What Makes Synoptocene Revolutionary

 **Synoptocene** is the first-ever implementation of a 7-stage multimodal AI pipeline that revolutionizes how we understand video content.
-While others use simple frame sampling, we've created something unprecedented:
+While others use simple frame sampling, I've created something unprecedented:

 - 🧠 **Dynamic Intelligence**: Adapts to video content in real-time
 - 🎭 **Motion-Aware Processing**: Understands the pace and intensity of scenes